 Despite the transportation trends of the past few years, trucks remain responsible for the transportation of nearly 70 percent of goods in the USA.
 Thus, the number of trucks on American roads is quite high, and so is the percentage of crashes involving them.

 As you may already know, accidents involving large vehicles are also severe as the vehicle and cargo weight make it harder for the driver to execute instant decisions successfully.
 Of course, this comes with a higher cost of auto insurance and better settlement offers in case of an accident, but it is always better to protect yourself from truck accidents while using the road.
+If you have been involved in an accident in the state of California, talk to an experienced accident attorney to learn more about your rights and the laws that protect you.
 Here are tips to show you how:

 A loaded truck can weigh as much as 80,000 pounds.
 This means bringing them to a stop during an emergency is difficult, regardless of the driver’s reflexes.
 Leaving significant space between you and the truck gives both you and the truck driver enough time to react during an emergency.